Deformations of the connected sum of Gorenstein algebras: Applications to the Gorenstein locus

-\begin{stwr} For every $m_1,m_2 \geq 5$, $\HG{2m_1+2m_2+2}{m_1+m_2}$ is not reduced. \end{stwr} \begin{proof} By Lemma \ref{cubic-positive} for a cubic in $m$ variables with the Hilbert function equal $(1,m,m,1)$, the positive tangent space vanishes.
-If we take two such cubics $F,G$ in $m_1$ and $m_2$ variables respectively, then the connected sum of spectra of their apolar algebras $X\#Y$ has length ${2m_1+2m_2+2}$.\\ By Corollary~\ref{app4}, if such cubics satisfy Setting~\ref{set-gor} and their negative deformations are reduced, we get the statement.
-0.2 cm Since the moduli space of cubics in $m$ variables is irreducible, and all conditions are open, we only need to prove that there is a cubic for every condition and every integer $m\geq 5$.
+\begin{stwr} For every $n_1,n_2 \geq 6$, but neither is equal to $7$, then $\HG{2n_1+2n_2+2}{n_1+n_2}$ is not reduced. \end{stwr} \begin{proof} By Lemma \ref{cubic-positive} for a cubic in $n$ variables with the Hilbert function equal $(1,n,n,1)$, the positive tangent space vanishes.
+If we take two such cubics $F,G$ in $n_1$ and $n_2$ variables respectively, then the connected sum of spectra of their apolar algebras $X\#Y$ has length ${2n_1+2n_2+2}$.\\ By Corollary~\ref{app4}, if such cubics satisfy Setting~\ref{set-gor}, we get the statement.
+0.2 cm Since the moduli space of cubics in $n$ variables is irreducible, and all conditions are open, we only need to prove that there is a cubic for every condition and every integer $n\geq 6$ which is not $7$.
 0.2 cm The condition of vanishing of $T^2(\O_X,\kk)$ is open, see Lemma \ref{opent2}, is satisfied by cubics admitting only linear syzygies; there are such cubics.
 Similarly, the condition that generators of the ideal are in degree $2$ is open, by semicontinuity of Betti numbers.
-0.2 cm The condition on vanishing of $T^1_X$ in degrees $<-1$ is satisfied by very general cubics, which do exist for $m>7$ and $m=6$, see \cite[Lemma 6.21]{Iarrobino1999},\cite[Theorem 2]{Robert-Gorenstein}.
-Since the very general cubics admits TNT property $\Def^{<0}(X)$ is trivial in particular reduced.
-0.2 cm We are left with $m\in \{5,7\}$.
-In this case, we just show a pair of examples. \begin{itemize} \item $m=5$
+0.2 cm The condition on vanishing of $T^1_X$ in degrees $<-1$ is satisfied by very general cubics, which do exist for $n>7$ and $n=6$, see \cite[Lemma 6.21]{Iarrobino1999},\cite[Theorem 2]{Robert-Gorenstein}.
+This finishes the proof. \end{proof} \begin{remark} The non-reduced locus described in Corollary \ref{main-result} is \textbf{not} open in irreducible component of $\HG{2n_1+2n_2+2}{n_1+n_2}$ as the component $(1,n_1+n_2,m_1+n_2,1)$ is generically smooth, see Proposition \ref{cubic-component}. \end{remark}